reasoning-machine/openai/index.md

 ---
 layout: home
-title: Thingking Machine
+title: Reasoning Machine
 ---
-# Thingking Machine
+# Reasoning Machine

 <br>
 Go directly to the [Dialogue Page](/openai/machine) or change an submit the settings.